allen-ziegenfus/dev-playground/freemarker/README.md

 <h2>
 	Converting Freemarker Objects to JSON</h2>
 <p>
-	To go the other direction was can also use our friend jsonFactoryUtil.
+	To go the other direction we can also use our friend jsonFactoryUtil.
 In this case I instantiate a Freemarker hash with a literal, and then output the JSON to the browser console.</p>
 <div style="border: 1.0px solid black;padding: 10.0px;background-color: white;font-family: Menlo , Monaco , &quot;Courier New&quot; , monospace;font-size: 12.0px;line-height: 18.0px;">
 	<div>
 		&lt;#assign complex_beer_map =</div>